10-Year-Old North Carolina Student Punished, Threatened For Calling Teacher ‘Ma’am’

 A fifth-grade student in North Carolina was punished by his teacher after he called the woman “ma’am.”

 Teretha Wilson said that her 10-year-old son, Tamarion, came home from Tarboro’s North East Carolina Preparatory School upset on Tuesday, August 21.
-The boy — who had been hospitalized in July for seizure-related activity and had been suffering memory loss and hallucinations —told his mother that he got in trouble for calling his teacher “ma’am” after she had told him to not refer to her by that word, reported ABC 11 Eyewitness News.
+The boy — who had been hospitalized in July for seizure-related activity and had been suffering memory loss and hallucinations — told his mother that he got in trouble for calling his teacher “ma’am” after she had told him to not refer to her by that word, reported ABC 11 Eyewitness News.

 The mom could not believe what she was hearing, but was convinced after Tamarion pulled out a sheet of notebook paper that had to be signed by one of his parents.
 On the paper, he had written the word “ma’am” four times on each line on both sides of the sheet.